h8d13/FFN---FreeBSD-For-Noobs/README.md

 `pkg install -y kde5 xorg sddm`

-Little trick, if you want KDE without all the pre-installed apps: use plasma5-plasma instead.
-This will reduce the downloads by 30%.
+Little trick: if you want KDE without all the pre-installed apps: use plasma5-plasma instead.
+This will reduce the downloads by 30%-50%.

-Then go to the user and run `startx`
+Then go to the user and run `startx` this is the manual way (that I enjoy.)

-You can add it to a file in the home directory of the user in ~/.xinitrc `exec startplasma-x11`
+Or you can add it to a file in the home directory of the user in ~/.xinitrc `exec startplasma-x11`

 Okay lesson 1.
 Always create a user when prompted.
 Even if that no button is tempting.